-On October 22, 2007, the Company established an Audit Committee, which operates under a charter approved by the board of directors of the Company.
-A copy of the Company's Audit Committee Charter is set out in full in Schedule A to this Annual Information Form.
+The Company has established an Audit Committee that operates under a charter approved by the board of directors of the Company.
+A copy of the Audit Committee Charter is set out in full in Schedule A to this Annual Information Form.
 It is the board of directors' responsibility to ensure that an effective internal control framework exists within the Company.
 The Audit Committee has been formed to assist the board of directors to meet its oversight responsibilities in relation to the Company's financial reporting and external audit function, internal control structure and risk management procedures.
 In doing so, it will be the responsibility of the Audit Committee to maintain free and open communication between the Audit Committee, the external auditors and the management of the Company.

 The Audit Committee will review the effectiveness of the Company's financial reporting and internal control policies and its procedures for the identification, assessment, reporting and management of risks.
-The Audit Committee will oversee and appraise the quality of the external audit and the internal control procedures, including financial reporting and practices, business ethics, policies and practices, accounting policies, and management and internal controls.
+The Audit Committee will oversee and appraise the quality of the external audit and will review the Company's financial reporting and practices, accounting policies, and the competency of the Company's accounting department.